JoyfulReaper/freebsd-c-lab/07-tcpnoise/plan.md

 - capture raw SYN packets;
 - detect scans that never complete a TCP handshake;
 - implement a full Telnet, HTTP, SSH, or other application protocol server;
+- emulate real services beyond optionally sending a static configured banner;
 - attempt to exploit, retaliate against, or interact aggressively with scanners;
 - implement its own TLS stack;
 - implement log rotation;
 - become a multithreaded framework unless actual load proves that necessary.

 An accepted connection is the unit tcpnoise observes.

+Banner support is intentionally simple: send bounded static bytes associated with the listening port, then continue with the normal observation path.

 ---